Executives explain what skills employers are looking for, how to land dream job

 Guthrie, technical evangelist for Microsoft, explained that both the current and future jobs outlook for technical positions is very bright.
 The sector is expected to add 30 percent to 40 percent more jobs over the next 10 years, according to the U.S. Bureau of Labor Statistics.
 He said entry level technology jobs often offer salaries in the $60,000 to $70,000 range, depending on the market.

-“The good news is that a technology career is not only pretty interesting and dynamic in the short term, but it has a lot of future potential as well,” Guthrie said.
+“The good news is a technology is a technology career is not only pretty interesting and dynamic in the short term, but it has a lot of future potential as well,” Guthrie said.

 The panelists provided a wide range of information, including what skills employers are looking for, how to position yourself as a top candidate, and job-location trends in technology.
 They pointed out that current employment statistics show that the trend of jobs being shipped overseas does not apply to the technology sector.